← All resources

 Verdict: HIGH SIGNAL - Especially powerful when combined with revenue growth.
 New leader at a growing company = very warm account.

 What a company is hiring for tells you more about their strategic priorities than almost anything else they'll publish publicly.
 A company posting five SDR roles is scaling their revenue team - and a scaling revenue team needs intelligence tools.
-A company hiring a CFO is preparing for something significant (fundraise, acquisition, or serious growth investment).
+A company hiring a CFO is preparing for something significant.

 Verdict: HIGH SIGNAL - One of the most underused signals available.
 Job boards are public.
 Read them properly.